By Stacey Faris, Military Spouse

-Through a three-part series, Moving OCONUS: Before, During and After, PCSgrades is here to help you to navigate the ins and outs of an OCONUS move from the minute your spouse walks in and yells “Kon’nichiwa!” or “Guten Tag!” to the time you land back stateside.
+Our three-part series, Moving OCONUS: Before, During and After helps you navigate the ins and outs of an OCONUS move from the minute your spouse walks in and yells “Kon’nichiwa!” or “Guten Tag!” to the time you land back stateside.

 D’Antrese McNeil got pneumonia two days before her family flew out of Korea.
 Overcoming this would be hard for anyone.
 Add flying across the world with four kids and two pets, and it just might break the best traveler.
 But D’Antrese handled it like a champ, “I am super organized, so even though I was sick, and we lost a kid in the airport…long story, I didn’t have to worry about being unorganized.”

 Prep early and with a list.
 Carry it with you everywhere.
 You are going to get stressed.
 Don’t let it keep you from getting everything sorted.

 And when it comes to the actual travel portion of your PCS, use technology to your benefit.
 Scan all of your important documents and save them online somewhere like Google Drive, Dropbox, or Box.
 This way, if you lose paper copies of anything (orders, passports, plane tickets, etc.), you can pull them up on a smartphone, laptop or tablet.

 Time and again, the conversations turn to money.
 When I asked Michelle Prosser, an Army spouse whose family was stationed in Germany, the top issue her husband addresses with returning soldiers, her answer, an unequivocal, “COLA.”

 “It can be a significant amount depending on where you are overseas.”
 She says it’s especially hard if you’ve been stationed somewhere for a long time and are accustomed to receiving it.